nathan-zucker/dnd-5e-character-creator/README.md

 ## Features

 You can build faithful and accurate D&D characters for fifth edition.
 There is full implementation of proficiencies, sub classes, languages, and more.
-This includes in in-depth armor and weapons system, and support for special feautes like Ki points and unarmored defense.
+This includes an in-depth armor and weapons system, and support for special features like Ki points and unarmored defense.

 ## Available Scripts